up

 Initiatives

-• Conduct a comprehensive study, Ride On Reimagined, to guide the future direction of the County's transit system through data analysis and community engagement.
-Work has been completed toward establishing goals, outcomes, and measures with a focus on three priority areas: Safety and Vision Zero; Environment and Climate Resiliency; and Economic Development and Equitable Access.
-Outreach events are occurring throughout the study's development.
-Beginning in 2023, Phase 2 of the project will focus on service concepts.
-County residents, transit passengers, advocacy groups, and other stakeholders will participate in the development of policy recommendations and implementation strategies by 2024.
+• The Ride On Reimagined study will guide the future direction of the County's transit system through data analysis and community engagement.
+Goals, outcomes, and performance measures have been established for three priority areas: Safety and Vision Zero; Environment and Climate Resiliency; and Economic Development and Equitable Access.
+County residents, transit passengers, advocacy groups, and other stakeholders have participated throughout the study's development.

 Program Descriptions